magneto538/Koala/README.md

 # What is Koala?
 Koala is an advanced scripting library for Kontakt KSP developers.
-The latest version is v2.0.0.
+The latest version is v2.1.0.
 The Koala project is open source and covered by MIT licensing system.

-The official web page of the Koala project is available [here](http://davidemagni.com/?page_id=709).
+**As of Koala v2.1.0, the library is compatible and fully supports Kontakt 5.6.5.
+Backwards compatibility is granted until Kontakt 5.5.2.
+There is no current documentation for Kontakt versions prior to 5.5.2.**

 # Install and use Koala
 Every info about Koala, including guides, tips and tricks, can be found on [the official Wiki page of Koala](https://github.com/magneto538/Koala/wiki).